heptarch/heptarch.github.io/drafts/demon.md

 interactions in colloids.
 Improve electromagnets to test. <br>

 <i>May 26.</i> Discover  אשמדאי in the kitchen, also the
 bedroom, happily eating scones.
-Movements paired and opposite.
 Neither responds to me. <br>
 </font>
 </div>